aaronsmoss3/Udacity_Kaggle_Riid/nano_project/readme.md

 Lastly, to run lgbm_inference_kaggle.ipynb, you will need the same packages as modeling file (shown above).
 Also, the data needed for inference will be in the Kaggle folder.
-You will need to upload these data files into a Kaggle notebook on their website with importing the file into a cloud notebook.
+You will need to upload these data files into a Kaggle notebook on their cloud notebook.